DevExpress-Examples/asp-net-web-forms-scheduler-drop-appointment-to-external-control/Readme.md

 ## Implementation Details

 The built-in drag-and-drop functionality within the **ASPxScheduler** can conflict with a custom implementation.
-To resolve the conflict, add a "Drag panel" `div` element to an appointment template and disable the built-in drag-and-drop functionality in its client-side `onmousedown` event handler.
+To resolve the conflict, add a `div` element (drag panel) to an appointment template and disable the built-in drag-and-drop functionality in its `onmousedown` event handler.

 ```aspx
 <div class="draggable" style="background: blue;" onmousedown="DragPanelHold();">